Vision & Mission

 3) TO BUILD SUSTAINABILITY FOR YEARS TO COME

 In 2001 we kicked off the above community service project to support greening activities in Horqin Desert through Green Network, a Japan-based non-profit organization.
 In 2006, we embarked on a journey to plant one million trees in the Horqin Desert.
+After reaching our goal in 2010, we set a second milestone to plant two million trees which was achieved in 2015.

 What is Desertification